Srujansai07/Yantra769/Y769_CAI/Yantra_Semiconductor_Thesis.md

 If Yantra-based architecture delivers even **20% improvement in thermal management + 20% improvement in power efficiency**, it addresses the two biggest barriers facing the $600B semiconductor industry.
 At 1% market penetration of AI chips alone, this represents a **$6B opportunity**.

-## 10.3 Immediate Next Steps for Division Zero
+## 10.3 Immediate Next Steps for SIVAA Project

 - **Week 1-2:** Download HotSpot thermal simulator; run comparison simulations of Yantra vs. rectangular layouts
 - **Week 3-4:** Implement 8×8 Vedic multiplier on FPGA; measure actual performance